 - Black color meaning in Gothic literature: Black is associated with death, evil, formality, elegance, and mystery in Gothic literature.
 It also has negative connotations, particularly in poems, and when paired with colors such as red or orange can create an aggressive color scheme.

-As a result, the Gothic literature uses red and black for all its literary needs due to these emotional connections to these colors.
+As a result, Gothic literature uses red and black for all its literary needs due to these emotional connections to these colors.